theorangepotato/programming-languages-2019/lambda-calculus.md

 The differences between the mathematical notation and BNFC stem from the following observations.
 The mathematical notation is optimised for human readers and pen and paper mathematics.
 BNFC is written by humans but also processed by machines.

+**Remark:** At the moment, it looks like we cannot write very interesting programs as we have neither data types nor constructs like assignment or if-then-else or while.
+We will come back to this question soon.
+But we can ask which strings are legal programs and which are not, see the next

+**Exercise:** Show that any of the following are lambda calculus expressions

+    x
+    x x
+    x y
+    x y z
+    \x.x
+    \x.x x
+    (\x (\y . x y)) (\x.x) z

+What are the abstract syntax trees?

+**Exercise:** Show that the following are not lambda calculus expressions (according the BNFC grammar above)

+    x
+    x x
+    x y
+    \x.x
+    \x.x x
+    (\x (\y . x y)) (\x.x)

+What are the abstract syntax trees?
+- $\lambda x. x$ is a function that takes one argument, as we can see from the $\lambda x$.